AlexanderPoone/tempusespatium/README.md

 4. Switch to `view binding`
 5. Add IPA game in custom mode -- similar vowels, dipthrongs, consonants (e.g., sibilants) [Japanese would be easier to make though]
 6. 'Series' on WikiData? (under research; `GestureDetector.SimpleOnGestureListener` maybe?
 I can use free versions of Symphony/Piano Concerto No. X)
+* Just follow only connect's style, then tweak (maybe honeydew instead of soda blue?).
+* Shading
+* Rounded corners
+* Translation animation + Set colour (tween animation?) and texts on the fly
+* SQLite editor download (add to README...)

+7. Locale + initial tables + XPath should compile to both OSes
 ------------------------

 * Rebranding